-You can choose a 'mixed package' that includes elements of some or all three of the options.
-Local authorities should make sure that whatever way the personal budget is used, the decision is recorded in your care and support plan and you are given as much flexibility and choice as is reasonably practicable in how your needs are met.
+You can choose a 'mixed package' that includes elements of some or all of the options.
+Local authorities should make sure that whatever way the personal budget is used, the decision is recorded in your care and support plan.
+You should also be given as much flexibility and choice as is reasonably practicable in how your needs are met as part of the plan.